j-dr/gcr-catalogs/README.md

 ### in a terminal:

-Activate DESCQA Python environment by running the following on NERSC (needs to be in `bash` or `zsh`):
+Activate DESIQA Python environment by running the following on NERSC (needs to be in `bash` or `zsh`):

 source source /project/projectdirs/desi/software/desi_environment.sh
 export PYTHONPATH=/global/homes/j/jderose/desi/mocks/desiqa/cori/lib/python3.5/site-packages/:$PYTHONPATH